-Indian PhD Student reveals Manchester Rent takes 60% of Income
+Indian PhD Student says University Studio Rent takes 60% of Stipend

-An Indian PhD student studying in Manchester shared a breakdown of her living expenses, revealing 60% of her income is spent on rent.
+An Indian PhD student studying in Manchester shared a breakdown of her living expenses, saying her university studio accommodation accounts for around 60% of her stipend.

 "it takes up 60% of my stipend that is almost £1,100."

-Anushka Diwakar, who is studying at the University of Manchester, posted a video on Instagram explaining how she manages her stipend while living in Manchester.
+Anushka Diwakar, who is studying at the University of Manchester, posted a video on Instagram explaining how she manages her stipend while living in the city.

 A stipend is a fixed monthly sum paid to individuals to cover living expenses or training costs.